Choosing the right air miles credit card can help you earn frequent flyer miles cheaper and quicker. Here are the best six in Singapore for 2019.

 2. Citi PremierMiles Visa Card: Best all-rounded air miles card

-If you don’t already have the card, a 30,000 Citi Miles welcome offer awaits you when you spend S$7,500 in the first three months.
+A 30,000 Citi Miles welcome offer awaits you when you spend S$7,500 in the first three months and pay the annual fee.
 If that’s not enough to entice you, booking your holiday on travel booking site Expedia gets you up to 7 miles per dollar, while on Agoda, it’s 3 miles per dollar.

 Lastly, this card gets you covered with travel protection and privileges like two complimentary airport lounge access per year.